ben-heil/ben-heil.github.io/_posts/2021-9-30-gene-conversion.md

 ---

 ## Intro
-Computational biologists who do machine learning research, have to live in the middle of two worlds.
-They have to think about multiomics AND deep learning, understand [proper study splitting](https://autobencoder.com/2021-01-29-paper-evaluation) AND held out sets, and, most painfully, code in Python AND R.
+Computational biologists often have to code in both Python and R.

-Keeping track of two languages in a project often necessary because of library/StackoverFlow support being predominantly in one language depending on the subject.
+Using both languages in a single project is often necessary.
+Either components of the project will rely on libraries in different languages, or all the Stack Overflow help for the components will be in R or Python only.
-However, if you can limit a project to a single language, then that's fewer dependencies and less installation time for future users.
+However, if you can limit a project to a single language, then you'll have fewer dependencies and less installation time for future users.

-This post is documents in Python one task that's already well-documented in R: converting [ENSEMBL ids](https://useast.ensembl.org/info/genome/stable_ids/index.html) to [gene symbols](http://www.informatics.jax.org/glossary/gene_symbol) and vice versa.
+This post documents in Python one task that's already well-documented in R: converting [ENSEMBL ids](https://useast.ensembl.org/info/genome/stable_ids/index.html) to [gene symbols](http://www.informatics.jax.org/glossary/gene_symbol) and vice versa.

 ## The R Method
 If you only care about the Python solution, go ahead and [skip forward one section](#python).

-There are a number of variations on [this theme](https://bioinformatics.stackexchange.com/a/5230) that show up if you google "convert ensembl to gene symbol", and the parameters are pretty well documented [here](https://www.rdocumentation.org/packages/biomaRt/versions/2.28.0/topics/getBM).
-In short, you have `attributes`, which are the types of results you want (e.g. gene symbols), `filters`, which are the type of data you're passing in (e.g. ensembl gene ids), `values`, which is the data you want converted, and `mart` which is created in the previous step and tells biomaRt to look for the info.
 ``` R
 library("biomaRt")
 ensembl = useMart("ensembl",dataset="hsapiens_gene_ensembl")